mostafa/xk6-kafka/README.md

  * @param   {number}    replicationFactor   The replication factor in a clustered setup.
  * @param   {string}    compression         The compression algorithm.
  * @param   {string}    auth                Authentication credentials for SASL PLAIN/SCRAM.
- * @returns {string}    A string containing the error.
+ * @returns {object}    A error object.
  */
-function createTopic(address: string, topic: string, partitions: number, replicationFactor: number, compression: string, auth: string) => string {}
+function createTopic(address: string, topic: string, partitions: number, replicationFactor: number, compression: string, auth: string) => error {}

 /**
  * Delete a topic from Kafka.
 It raises an error if the topic doesn't exist.